Tokyo Olympic Village in Black and White

-I took these photos of the Tokyo Olympic Village a long time ago, in April 2020.
+I took these photos of the Tokyo Olympic Village in April 2020.
 That was more than one year before the games started.
 At that time, my school had temporarily closed to the pandemic.
 So for about two months, I didn’t go to work.
 Well, I did go out to shoot, but not often.
 I only went out to places that weren’t crowded.

 Tokyo is very crowded, so finding interesting places with few people took some time.
 But, one day, I saw Tokyo Olympic Village on TV.
 It seemed perfect.
 Work at the site hadn’t finished, so few people would be there.